goodtaxi2019/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/modify-ncco.md

 A Nexmo Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
 More information on NCCO can be found [here](https://developer.nexmo.com/voice/voice-api/ncco-reference).

-The NCCO must be accessible by the internet.
+The NCCO must be public and accessible by the internet.
 To accomplish that, we will be using [Glitch](https://glitch.com).
+(Glitch is a place to "build fast, full-stack web apps in your browser for free".)

 To create your NCCO

-1) Remix the Glitch template: [https://glitch.com/edit/#!/remix/closed-innate-mint](https://glitch.com/edit/#!/remix/closed-innate-mint)
+1) Clone an editable version of the Glitch template by visiting [https://glitch.com/edit/#!/remix/closed-innate-mint](https://glitch.com/edit/#!/remix/closed-innate-mint)

 2) Take note of your Glitch Project Name: https://glitch.com/edit/#!/GLITCH-PROJECT-NAME